Protsahan/protsahan.github.com/projects/stree.markdown

 woman to bring about a dawn of a revolutionary perspective.
 We hope to spread the confidence and smiles in manifolds by touching the lives of as many slums as possible across Delhi and eventually country-wide.

+Under Project Stree, Protsahan holds highly innovative *slum panchayats* and *micro-entrepreneurship training* livelihood workshops to give voice to young women on rights of gender equality and health.